wp-plugins/twine-social/readme.txt

 * A beautiful view of your social media content from all major networks.
 Current support for Facebook, Twitter, Instagram, YouTube, Vine, Flickr, Pinterest, Tumblr, Linkedin, and RSS.
 * Support for gathering your content by @username, #hashtag, location, and more.
 * Support for complex filters.
 Automatically eliminate unwanted content and retweets.
-* Unified video player for content.
+* Unified video player for content with cross-browser support.
 * URL expander takes embedded and shortened URLs, automatically extracting titles, headlines, and key photos
 * Moderate your social media content right from your Wordpress blog with one click.
 * Permalinks to each of your social media tiles, optimized for SEO.